toolbar

 Scanning and Resolution

-A high quality 35mm film may contain over 70MB of data, but in most case a 2700dpi scanner (3700x2550 pixel, around 28MB) can capture most of the information on a frame.
+A high quality 35mm film may contain over 70MB of data, but in most case a 2700dpi scanner (3700x2550 pixel, around 28MB) can capture most of the information on the film.
 2700dpi is equivalent to 106 pixel per mm, it can resolve over 50 lines/mm, that is comparable to normal 35mm camera system.

 When come back to our normal needs, 300dpi is good enough for normal viewing.
 A 4"x6" print at that resolution is equal to 1200x1800 pixels, which is only 6.5MB.